Nitrux/tbd/README.md

 ```

 `-` will forward all its arguments, except for the second one (the command
-name). from the above example, `creates` will receive the following
+name).
+From the above example, `creates` will receive the following
 arguments: `>> a` and `a`; `removes` will receive `rm a` and `a`.

 A passing test must return `0`; otherwise, it will be considered a failure.